-Participants can borrow up to the lesser of \$50,000 or 50% of their aggregate vested account balance in the Plan, including rollovers, subject to certain maximum limits designated by the IRS.
+Participants can borrow, in exchange for a promissory note, up to the lesser of \$50,000 or 50% of their aggregate vested account balance in the Plan, including rollovers, subject to certain maximum limits designated by the IRS.
 Each note is secured by a pledge of the participant account balance in the Plan to the extent of the unpaid balance.
 The interest rate charged is generally equal to the prime interest rate plus 1%.
-Repayments are made through level monthly payroll deductions and cannot exceed 4 1/2 years for general purpose loans and 15 years for principal residence loans.
+Repayments are made through level monthly payroll deductions.
+The term of a loan cannot exceed 4 1/2 years for general purpose loans and 15 years for principal residence loans.

-Contributions
+3. Contributions

-Each participant could designate a basic contribution of up to the lesser of \$10,000 or 15% of pre-tax earnings during 1999 and 1998, subject to limitations under IRS non-discrimination tests.
+Each participant could designate a basic contribution of up to the lesser of \$10,500 and \$10,000 or 15% of pre-tax earnings during 2000 and 1999, subject to limitations under IRS non-discrimination tests.
 For purposes of determining Plan contributions, earnings are defined as regular pay including commissions and bonuses, but excluding overtime, premium pay and allowances.
 Employee contributions may be divided among investment funds, in multiples of 1%, based upon the participant's election.
 Participants have the option to change their contribution percentages on a bi-monthly basis.

-During 1999 and 1998, participant contributions to the Plan could be invested in one of eleven T. Rowe Price investment funds.
-Additionally, the Plan permitted participants to invest their own contributions in the Company's three issues of common stock: Pittston Brink's Group Common Stock ("Brink's Stock"), Pittston BAX Group Common Stock ("BAX Stock") and Pittston Minerals Group Common Stock ("Minerals Stock").
-See also Note 9 below.
+During 2000 and 1999, participant contributions to the Plan could be invested in one of twelve T. Rowe Price investment funds.
+During 2000, the Plan also permitted participants to invest their own contributions in Pittston Common Stock.
+During 1999, the Plan permitted participants to invest their own contributions in Brink's Stock, BAX Stock and Minerals Stock.
+See also Note 8 below.

-From time to time, some of the available monies in each of the funds is invested in short-term investments to increase liquidity for making loans and distributing funds to participants.
+From time to time, some of the available monies in each of the funds is invested in short-term investments to provide liquidity for making loans and distributing funds to participants.

-Participant contributions up to 5% were matched by the Company at rates ranging from 50% to 100% in 1999 and 1998.
-Participants who were employees of the following wholly-owned subsidiaries of the Company were matched at the following rates in 1999 and 1998:
+Participant contributions up to 5% of pre-tax earnings were matched by the Company at rates ranging from 50% to 100% in 2000 and 1999.
+Participants who were employees of the following wholly-owned subsidiaries of the Company were matched at the following rates in 2000 and 1999:

 Brink's, Incorporated 100%

 Brink's Home Security 75%

 BAX Global Inc. 75%

-ATI 50%
+Air Transport International, LLC 50%

 Pittston Coal Company 50%

 Pittston Minerals Ventures 50%

-Employees of Pittston Administrative Services and The Pittston Company were matched at a rate of 100% in 1999 and 1998.
+Employees of Pittston Administrative Services and The Pittston Company were matched at a rate of 100% in 2000 and 1999.
 The Company may adjust the rate at which contributions are matched.

-During 1999 and 1998, Company matching contributions were used to purchase Brink's Stock, BAX Stock or Minerals Stock depending on whether a participant was employed by one of the companies in the Brink's Group, BAX Group or Minerals Group, respectively.
-Company matching contributions for those participants not employed by a specific subsidiary of the Company were allocated between Brink's Stock, BAX Stock and Minerals Stock based upon the proportion that the total fair value of each stock at the previous year end bears to the total combined fair value of these three stocks.
+During 2000, Company matching contributions were used to purchase Pittston Common Stock.
+During 1999, Company matching contributions were used to purchase Brink's Stock, BAX Stock or Minerals Stock depending on whether a participant was employed by one of the companies in the Brink's Group, BAX Group or Minerals Group, respectively.
+During 1999, Company matching contributions for those participants not employed by a specific subsidiary of the Company were allocated among Brink's Stock, BAX Stock and Minerals Stock based upon the proportion that the total fair value of each stock at the previous year end bore to the total combined fair value of these three stocks.